 Few rivals in college football history can compete with the intense rivalry between West Point and the Naval Academy.
 Each year, in early December, the students from USNA and USMA come together, as foes.
 At USNA, this week of rivalry is known as Army-Navy Week .
 This week is known for crazy pranks, thousands of pushups, and spirit missions in the middle of the night - all to raise the energy to beat Army in the football game on the coming Saturday.

 Navy Spirit (Cheer, Dance and Mascots) are a huge part of this intense week - participating in pep rallies, supporting the Patriot Games, visits to the Pentagon, an exciting performance at the Army Navy Gala, and of course, the GAME!
-The last few years Navy Spirit has also had the priveledge of participating in the College Game Day experience.
-Last year Navy brought home their 14th consecutive Victory and the beloved Commander and Chief Trophy!
-The game will be played in Baltimore in 2016 and Navy Spirit is ready to cheer the midshipman on to their 15th consecutive victory!
+The last few years Navy Spirit has also had the privilege of participating in the College Game Day experience.
+Last year, Navy lost their first game following a 14 year winning streak.
+This year, Navy Spirit will be on the field with the football team as we beat Army once again!

 Navy Spirit (Cheer, Dance and Mascots) also supports the Army-Navy men's and women's basketball games!
 Navy faces Army twice during the basketball season, once at West Point and once at USNA.
 Cheering the midshipman on in Alumni Hall is absolutely thrilling.
 The one promise we can make is that these games are always exciting!

 "Being the daughter of an USNA alumni, I had been to upwards of fifteen Army vs. Navy games before even attending the Academy.
 Despite this nothing could have prepared me for the absolutely electric energy on the field.
 Singing Navy Blue and Gold at the end of the game surrounded by the football team and all our fellow midshipman is truly my most treasured memory from my time here at the Naval Academy"